Blog · Analysis · Last reviewed June 23, 2026

 The Commission describes the code as a tool for complying with AI Act obligations on safety, transparency, and copyright.
 This is the right triad.
 Transparency asks what the model is and what evidence surrounds it.
 Copyright asks how the model relates to the cultural memory used to train it.
 Safety and security ask what happens when the model's capability becomes large enough to create systemic risk.

-In other words, the code begins to treat a model as a public object: not public property, not necessarily open source, but an object whose builders owe society some structured account of what they made.
+In other words, the code begins to treat a model as a public object: not public property, not necessarily open source, and not a legal person, but an artifact whose builders owe society some structured account of what they made.

 The Three Chapters